 Docs UI asset integrity (SRI)

-The built-in /docs page renders Scalar (default) or Swagger UI by loading their JavaScript and CSS bundles from the jsDelivr CDN.
-A CDN keeps the framework dependency-free and means no build step for the docs UI — but it also means the browser will execute whatever bytes the CDN serves.
+The built-in /docs page renders Scalar (default), Swagger UI, or Redoc by loading their JavaScript and CSS bundles from the jsDelivr CDN.
+A CDN keeps the framework dependency-free and means no build step for the docs UI, but it also means the browser will execute whatever bytes the CDN serves.
 If a CDN asset were ever poisoned, that code would run in the context of your docs page.

-As of 0.37.0, the docs helpers accept Subresource Integrity (SRI) hashes.
-When you pin one, DaloyJS emits an integrity="…" attribute plus a crossorigin attribute on the matching <script> / <link>tag, so the browser refuses to execute an asset whose bytes don't match the pinned hash — the docs UI inherits the same supply-chain posture as the rest of the framework.
+DaloyJS ships version-exact default assets with matching Subresource Integrity (SRI) hashes.
+It emits an integrity="…" attribute plus a crossorigin attribute on the matching <script> / <link>tag, so the browser refuses to execute an asset whose bytes don't match the pinned hash.
+The docs UI inherits the same supply-chain posture as the rest of the framework.

 The same assets object works for the Swagger UI renderer, which loads two assets (a stylesheet and a bundle):